Captain Underpants and the Terrifying Return of Tippy Tinkletrousers: Plot

-Infuriated, the two friends come up with another major prank on the bullies in retaliation.
+Infuriated, the two friends devise another major prank against the bullies in retaliation.
 First, they fill the four bullies' lockers with shaving cream to pass it off as ectoplasm.
-While initially, this works, Principal Krupp points out that the "ectoplasm" was obviously sprayed through the vents on doors.
+While this initially works, Principal Krupp points out that the "ectoplasm" was obviously sprayed through the vents in the doors.

-Enraged and tired of the anonymous pranks, Kipper and his three goons begin to torture the kindergarteners for answers, even stealing more pizzas, then charge money for leftovers.
+Enraged and tired of the anonymous pranks, Kipper and his three goons begin torturing the kindergarteners for answers, even stealing more pizzas and then charging money for leftovers.
 To retaliate, George and Harold order another batch of 4 pizzas with each of them having double ghost chili peppers (Piqua Pizza Palace's hottest chili peppers) which cause the bullies' tongues to spice up completely, resulting in them getting sent to the nurse's office, holding an ice pack to their mouths.
 George and Harold eventually create a comic that tells the fictional tale of Wedgie Magee and the signs of his curse, all of which match their pranks.
 After Kipper and his gang "see" that ghost (George on stilts, wearing a giant pair of pants), they run outside in terror, during a severe thunderstorm and power outage.

-In the original timeline, the four bullies apologise for their deeds, compensate the kindergarteners, and never bully anyone ever again.
+In the original timeline, the four bullies apologize for their deeds, compensate the kindergarteners, and never bully anyone ever again.
 Satisfied, George and Harold call off the curse.
 Unfortunately, Tippy arrives in the past at exactly the same time Kipper's gang runs outside.
-Upon seeing Tippy's robot, the four bullies are driven insane from fear as the robot closely resembles the ghost of Wedgie Magee.
+Upon seeing Tippy's robot, the four bullies are driven insane with fear as it closely resembles the ghost of Wedgie Magee.

-Kipper and his friends are sent to an insane asylum, and Principal Krupp is accused of causing the four boys's insanity.
-Despite the fact that no charges were pressed, everyone blames him anyway, which eventually results in him permanently losing his job.
-Tippy then time travels four years into the future.
-However, as Mr. Krupp was hypnotized to become Captain Underpants when George and Harold were in the 4th grade, a paradox happens, and a universe is created where Captain Underpants never existed.
+Kipper and his friends are sent to an insane asylum, and Principal Krupp is accused of causing the four boys' insanity.
+Although no charges were pressed, everyone blames him anyway, which eventually results in the permanent loss of his job.
+Tippy then time-travels four years into the future.
+However, because Mr. Krupp was hypnotized into becoming Captain Underpants when George and Harold were in 4th grade, a paradox arises: a universe is created in which Captain Underpants never existed.

 Tippy returns to the present, only to find out all that remains of Earth is a flaming and devastated wasteland, dominated by dead talking toilets and giant evil zombie nerds.
-Tippy realises that he has to go back again and save Earth.
+Tippy realizes that he has to go back again and save Earth.
 However, before Tippy can do so, he is immediately presumably crushed by George and Harold, who are now giant zombie nerds (from the Rapid Evil Growth Juice).
-What remains left of Tippy is a red squishy stain, appearing to be blood.
-(Note: In the subsequent book, it is revealed what looks like blood is actually a giant novelty ketchup packet.)
+What remains of Tippy is a red, squishy stain that appears to be blood.
+(Note: In the subsequent book, it is revealed that what looks like blood is actually a giant novelty ketchup packet.)